Best Bars in Leeds: From Cocktails to Craft Beers

 If you are after exclusivity, The Maven is for you.
 One of the coolest bars in the city, The Maven is a secret speakeasy.
 You can only gain access via an unmarked door on Call Lane.

 Once you’re inside, marvel at the lavish decor before turning your attention to the cocktail-making-maestros behind the bar.
 Drinking anything else while you’re at The Maven would be a sin.
+This place is not to be missed, definitely one of the coolest bars in Leeds.

 2. Belgrave Music Hall